Tannakian classification of equivariant principal bundles on toric varieties: Correspondence between equivariant --bundles and --filtered algebras

 \begin{proof} Let $\mb{E}^1,\, \mb{E}^2 \in \mf{Nor}^T(X)$ and $\phi: \mb{A}(\mb{E}^2) \longrightarrow \mb{A}(\mb{E}^1)$ be a morphism in $\mf{Calg}_G(\Sigma)$.
 We need to show that there exists a morphism $\Psi \,:\, \mb{E}^1 \,\longrightarrow \,\mb{E}^2 $ in $\mf{Nor}^T(X)$ such that $\mb{A}(\Psi)\,=\, \phi$.

 Note that the underlying algebra of $\mb{A}(\mb{E}^j)$ is the algebra of functions on the fiber of the principal $G$--bundle ${\overline{E}}^j(K[G])$ at $x_0$.
-Then $\phi$ induces a $G$--equivariant morphism of varieties The latter, by $T$--equivariance induces a morphism of principal bundles over the principal orbit $O$ of $X$.
-This induces a continuous family
+Then $\phi$ induces a $G$--equivariant morphism of varieties The latter, by $T$--equivariance induces a morphism of principal bundles over the open orbit $O$ of $X$.
+This induces an isomorphism of the sheaves of $\mc{O}_O-$algebras